MagnusThome/RejsaCAN-ESP32/README.md

 # RejsaCAN

-RejsaCAN is an ESP32 based board aimed at car use.
-It has an on board CAN interface and can be powered directly from the car (5-26V).
+RejsaCAN is an ESP32 based board aimed at car use that I put together for my own use in my many different crazy projects :-) The board has an on board CAN interface and can be powered directly from the car (5-26V).
 It also includes the option to auto shutdown so not to drain the car battery.

 Using available open source Arduino libraries it can be used to easily interface not only to various CAN buses, Network/Wifi and Bluetooth but to numerous sensors and other peripherals using the ESP32's built in interfaces.